Push to save Pacific Rim trade deal after US exits TPP pact

 Whatever the deal’s fate, the region shows no sign of retreating from the market-opening trend that helped transform its many developing nations into a relatively stable zone of affluent, middle-income economies.

+Le Dang Doanh, a senior Vietnamese economist and former government economic adviser, said the U.S. could also be hurt by its decision to drop out.

+“Vietnam’s main export items to the U.S. include catfish, shrimp, garments, shoes and wooden products,” Doanh said.
+“Without TPP, American consumers will have to pay more for these products.”

-Of broader concern is the uncertainty generated by Trump’s threats to impose tariffs of up to 45 percent on some imports.
+Trump’s threats to impose tariffs of up to 45 percent on some imports are a big worry for most Asian countries, given the region’s heavy reliance on exports.
 The U.S. is the largest single market for China and Japan, and indirectly a huge source of demand for many of the commodities and goods produced across the region.

-“The U.S. was the one encouraging free trade,” Ong said.
-“Suddenly, it is now trying to stop it.
-There’s a possibility this would trigger retaliation by a number of other countries.”
+“All of us are working to see how we can ensure we maintain this momentum toward open markets and free trade,” Turnbull said.
+“Believe me, protectionism is not a ladder to get you out of the low growth trap.
+It is a shovel to dig it deeper.”

-Associated Press writers Elaine Kurtenbach and Yuri Kageyama in Tokyo and Eileen Ng in Kuala Lumpur, Malaysia, contributed to this report.
+Associated Press writers Nick Perry in Wellington, New Zealand; Elaine Kurtenbach and Yuri Kageyama in Tokyo; Tran Van Minh in Hanoi, Vietnam; and Eileen Ng in Kuala Lumpur, Malaysia, contributed to this report.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.